 If a lockdown order is given, staff and students should lock themselves in a secure classroom or office as quickly as possible.
 A lockdown order may come via the college’s text/email alert system, through the intercoms, or by word of mouth.
 A lockdown may be issued for incidents that occur off campus, but could potentially affect safety on campus.
-For example, if an armed robbery occurred at the gas station or Laker apartments, and the gunman was still at large, a lockdown order might be given as a precaution.
+For example, if an armed robbery occurred at the gas station or Laker apartments, and the suspect was still at large, a lockdown order might be given as a precaution.

-In the event of an active shooter on campus, a blanket lockdown order will not be given because, depending on the circumstances, it may be best to evacuate instead.
+In the event of an active threat on campus, a blanket lockdown order will not be given because, depending on the circumstances, it may be best to evacuate instead.
 For example, if there was an active shooter in Webb Hall, an alert would go out informing the campus of the situation and location.
 The alert would say something like “There is an active shooter in Webb Hall.
 Take appropriate action immediately.”
 It would be up to individual employees to decide their best course of action.
 For employees in other buildings it would probably be best to evacuate and get away from the area.
 For those in Webb, it would probably be best to lockdown.
 Once an alert is given, employees and students who lockdown should not leave their classroom or office until the all clear is given.

 Quickly determine the most reasonable way to protect your own life.
 Students are encouraged to follow the lead of instructors during critical incidents prior to the arrival of law enforcement.